MihailKovachev/Razon/vault/Mathematics/Analysis/Real Analysis/Real Vector Functions/Scalar Fields/Integration/Scalar Line Integrals.md

 >>
 >

-# Scalar Line Integrals over Curves
+# Scalar Line Integrals over Geometric Curves

 The following theorem makes it possible to provide an unambiguous definition of the line integral of a scalar field over a [curve](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md) in $\mathbb{R}^n$.